MinecraftCitiesNetwork/democracycraft-wiki/docs/job-guides/trades/accountant.md

 This shows if a company can pay its short-term obligations using its short-term assets.
   </details>

-**_Solvency ratios_** check if a company can meet its long-term obligations and give us information about its long-term financial stability.

 <details>
   <summary>Debt-To-Equity Ratio Equation</summary>
 - X/Y